latex3/babel/docs/guides/locale-hebrew.md

 ![](../media/lua-hebrew.jpg)

-For `pdftex` you may need to install separately the [`culmus` package](https://www.guyrutenberg.com/culmus-latex/), which is usually not included in TeX distributions.
+For `pdftex` you may need to install separately the [`culmus` package](https://www.guyrutenberg.com/culmus-latex/), which is absent in some TeX distributions.
+It’s available in Overleaf and, as of August 2023, included in TeXLive.

 ## Useful links